-- (2) To address a substantial and sudden change in economic or financial conditions. - (c) Notwithstanding any other provision of law, no emergency regulation that is a building standard, as defined in Section 18909 of the Health and Safety Code, shall be filed, nor shall the building standard be effective, unless the building standards are submitted to the State Building Standards Commission, and are approved and filed pursuant to Sections 18937 and 18938 of the Health and Safety Code. - (d) The emergency regulation or order of repeal shall become effective upon filing or upon any later date specified by the state agency in a written instrument filed with, or as a part of, the regulation or order of repeal.
+- (c) Notwithstanding any other provision of law, no emergency regulation that is a building standard, as defined in Section 18909 of the Health and Safety Code, shall be filed, nor shall the building standard be effective, unless the building standards are standard is submitted to the State Building Standards Commission, and are is approved and filed pursuant to Sections 18937 and 18938 of the Health and Safety Code. - (d) The emergency regulation or order of repeal shall become effective upon filing or upon any later date specified by the state agency in a written instrument filed with, or as a part of, the regulation or order of repeal.